World-Snapshot/StreamFlow/README.md

 ![StreamFlow Teaser](./static/videos/StreamFlow_teaser.gif)

-# StreamFlow: Theory, Strategy, and Implementation for High-Efficiency Rectified Flow Generation
+# StreamFlow: Theory, Algorithm, and Implementation for High-Efficiency Rectified Flow Generation

 We are probably one of the few open-source tools that accelerate RF processing, and we are the first work to systematically optimize and accelerate the Rectified Flow model.